lionel-panhaleux/archon-bot/README.md

 A number of commands target a specific player.
 In those cases, you can always use either the player's ID in the tournament (VEKN) _or_ the Discord user.
-The Discord user might be more practical for online tournaments, where using the idea might be easier in some cases, and indispensible for offline tournaments.
+The Discord user might be more practical for online tournaments, where using the VEKN might be easier in some cases, and indispensible for offline tournaments.

+For players who do not have a _real_ VEKN, the bot delivers a temporary number prefixed with "P" instead, like `P-5`, to serve as vekn for the tournament.
+You can use this identifier (prefix included) as the VEKN number in all commands

 - Opening the tournament:
     * Open a new tournament: `/open-tournament`
+    * Set a maximum number of rounds (league): `/set-max-round [rounds_count]`
     * Announcement (help and guidance messages for both players and judges): `/announce`
     * Appoint judges and bots: `/appoint [role] [user]`
     * Configure the tournament: `/configure-tournament`